sategie/hangman-animals-game/README.md

     - Idea for using the time.sleep module was taken from the article "Python sleep(): How to Add Time Delays to Your Code".
 [See Article Here](https://realpython.com/python-sleep/)

+    ## Acknowledgements

+    - This project would not have been possible without the assistance from my family.
+For understanding when I had to work longer hours on the project and for supporting me all the way through.

+    - My mentor Brian Macharia has helped me a lot with useful tips not only for this project, but also tips on how to become a better developer.
+For this, I am very grateful.